evandisoft/RedOnion/RedOnion.KSP/API/Ship.md

 - `body`: [SpaceBody](SpaceBody.md) - KSP API.
 Orbited body.
 - `orbit`: Orbit - \[`Unsafe`\] \[`WIP`\] KSP API.
 Orbit parameters.
 May get replaced by safe wrapper in the future.
 - `eccentricity`: double - Eccentricity of current orbit.
+- `inclination`: double - Inclination of current orbit.
 - `semiMajorAxis`: double - Semi-major axis of current orbit.
 - `semiMinorAxis`: double - Semi-minor axis of current orbit.
-- `apoapsis`: double - Height above ground of highest point of current orbit).
+- `apoapsis`: double - Height above ground of highest point of current orbit.
-- `periapsis`: double - Height above ground of lowest point of current orbit).
+- `periapsis`: double - Height above ground of lowest point of current orbit.
 - `apocenter`: double - Highest distance between center of orbited body and any point of current orbit.
 - `pericenter`: double - Lowest distance between center of orbited body and any point of current orbit.
 - `timeToAp`: double - Eta to apoapsis in seconds.
 - `timeToPe`: double - Eta to periapsis in seconds.
 - `period`: double - Period of current orbit in seconds.
 - `trueAnomaly`: double - Angle in degrees between the direction of periapsis and the current position.
+Zero at periapsis, 180 at apoapsis.
 - `meanAnomaly`: double - Angle in degrees between the direction of periapsis and the current position extrapolated on circular orbit.
+- `lan`: double - Longitude of ascending node.
+- `argumentOfPeriapsis`: double - Argument of periapsis.
 - `position`: [Vector](Vector.md) - Center of mass relative to (CoM of) active ship (zero for active ship).
 - `velocity`: [Vector](Vector.md) - Current orbital velocity.
 - `surfaceVelocity`: [Vector](Vector.md) - Current surface velocity.